 About half of the area we now know as Garden District and Moss park started off as part of the Jarvis Estate, known as Hazle Burn (or Hazleburn).
 The 100 acres of land between Queen Street (then Lot Street) and Bloor Street was given to William Jarvis by Governor Simcoe in 1791 as a perk for being elected the first provincial secretary and registrar of the newly formed Upper Canada.
 Jarvis had a reputation of being bad at his job and was apparently known for challenging people to duels (though nobody ever took him up on the offer).

 Eldest son Samuel Jarvis inherited Hazle Burn after his father died in 1817.
 It turns out that Samuel, like his father, was terrible managing his finances.
-He owed a ton of people money, which basically what turned him into a murderer in 1817.
+He owed a ton of people money, which is basically what turned him into a murderer in 1817.
 Jarvis was said to owe money to the Ridout family, and at some point 18 year old John Ridout called on Samuel to return the funds.
 Jarvis was affronted and ended up challenging John to a good old fashioned pistol fight.
 The story goes that Ridout shot early before the count to 3, and so Jarvis was awarded a free shot while poor John was obligated stand there motionless and let Samuel shoot him dead.
 Jarvis surrendered himself to the authorities and stood trial, but was eventually acquitted of manslaughter.
 The next year John’s brother Samuel bought some land east of Hazle Burn from the Allan Farm estate.
 Rideout and Allan eventually built a road between their lands, naming it Sherborne Street (later Sherbourne).
 Sherborne grew into a pretty swanking road to live on as well, but it was always second fiddle to owning property on Jarvis.

 In 1845, Samuel opted to sub-divide the estate in 1845 and sell off the lots in order to clear up some of his outstanding debts.
-This led to the creation of Mutual, George, and Jarvis Streets.
+This led to the creation of Mutual, George, and Jarvis streets.
 The Jarvis house was demolished to allow for the northern extension of New Street (which then became Jarvis Street).
 However, Samuel ran out of money for the roads (again) and sought assistance from Toronto’s richest man, William Cawthra, who provided the needed funds in exchange for some land in the northwest area of Hazle Burn in what is now Toronto’s Gay Village.
 By 1878 Jarvis Street was known for being “the handsomest avenue in Toronto” where many prominent Torontonians built their homes.
 The southernmost 40 acres of Jarvis (aka Lower Jarvis) was primarily developed by Cawthra with the purpose of providing smaller lots for working-class homes where they could easily access the factories and industrial areas along the waterfront.
 These lots grew in size as one ventured north to Bloor, where you’d find all the mansions for the wealthy families like the Masseys, Gooderhams, Mulocks, Flavelles, and McMasters.
 A one acre plot on Jarvis near Bloor would go for a whopping $500.
 In case you’re wondering, most of those mansions were demolished after World War II.

 Jarvis Street in 1915: